sebastianspicker/baseline-ops/README.md

 A working tree for win-mdm-security-hardening-kit with an evolving implementation history.

 ## Overview
-win-mdm-security-hardening-kit keeps the active bootstrap push work visible.
+win-mdm-security-hardening-kit tracks the practical state of the current maintenance pass.

 ## Status
-Lifecycle stage: bootstrap.
+Project phase: bootstrap.

 ## Usage
 - Rewrote the the main flow explanation around the maintained behavior.

+## Notes
+- Align docs and templates after cleanup of non-committable artifacts.